Enhancing Adversarial Defense by k-Winners-Take-All: Introduction

-On the other hand, there seems to be a paradox.
-The discontinuities in the activation function also renders $f(\bm{x},\bm{w})$ discontinuous with respect to the network weights $\bm{w}$ (at certain $\bm{w}$ values).
-But training the network relies on a presumption that the gradient with respect to the weights is (almost) always available.
-Interestingly, under \kwta activation, the discontinuities of $f(\bm{x},\bm{w})$ is rather \emph{sparse} in the space of $\bm{w}$, intuitively because the dimension of $\bm{w}$ (in parameter space) is much larger than the dimension of $\bm{x}$ (in data space).
-Thereby, the network can be trained successfully.
+On the other hand, a paradox seemingly exists.
+The discontinuities in the activation function also renders $f(\bm{x};\bm{w})$ discontinuous with respect to the network weights $\bm{w}$ (at certain $\bm{w}$ values).
+But training the network relies on the presumption that the gradient with respect to the weights is almost always available.
+Interestingly, we show that, under \kwta activation, the discontinuities of $f(\bm{x};\bm{w})$ is rather \emph{sparse} in the space of $\bm{w}$, intuitively because the dimension of $\bm{w}$ (in parameter space) is much larger than the dimension of $\bm{x}$ (in data space).
+Thus, the network can be trained successfully.